jeff-luszcz/PRAM-Battery-Checker/README.md

 Released under the MIT license

-None of the email addresses or URL will wor anymore since I let hte polar-orbit.com website lapse
+None of the email addresses or URL will work anymore since I let the polar-orbit.com website lapse